Skip to main content

 Major Trails And Attractions

-The Lake Waikaremoana Great Walk is Te Urewera's premier attraction, a 46-kilometer multi-day tramping track that circumnavigates the spectacular lake through ancient podocarp and beech forest.
-The track typically takes three to four days to complete, with DOC huts and campsites providing accommodation along the route and stunning lake views rewarding trampers throughout the journey.
-Panekire Bluff offers one of the walk's highlights, with dramatic views across the lake from high on the ridgeline accessible via a challenging climb from the lake shore.
+The Lake Waikaremoana Great Walk is Te Urewera premier attraction, a 46-kilometre multi-day tramping track that circles the spectacular lake through ancient podocarp and beech forest.
+[1] The track typically takes three to four days to complete, with DOC huts and campsites providing accommodation along the route and stunning lake views rewarding trampers throughout the journey.
+Panekire Bluff offers one of the walk highlights, with dramatic views across the lake from high on the ridgeline accessible via a challenging climb from the lake shore, with the Panekire Hut situated at approximately 1,180 metres elevation.
 Beyond the Great Walk, numerous other tracks explore the surrounding forests, including short walks near Aniwaniwa and longer routes into the backcountry for experienced trampers seeking solitude.
-Lake Waikaremoana itself provides opportunities for kayaking, fishing, and swimming, while the surrounding forest offers outstanding birdwatching with opportunities to encounter kākā, kererū, and other native species.
+Lake Waikaremoana itself provides opportunities for kayaking, fishing, and swimming, while the surrounding forest offers outstanding birdwatching with opportunities to encounter kaka, kereru, and other native species.

 Visitor Facilities And Travel

 Te Urewera is accessed via State Highway 38, which traverses the area between Wairoa and Murupara, providing road access to Lake Waikaremoana and the main visitor facilities.
-The Aniwaniwa Visitor Centre provides information and services for visitors, while several DOC campgrounds around Lake Waikaremoana offer basic facilities for those wishing to stay in the area.
+The Aniwaniwa visitor area provides information and services for visitors, while several DOC campgrounds around Lake Waikaremoana offer basic facilities for those wishing to stay in the area.
 Great Walk bookings are required for huts and campsites along the Lake Waikaremoana Track during peak season, with water taxi services available to assist with track access and transport.
-The road through Te Urewera is narrow and winding in places, requiring careful driving, and can be affected by weather events that cause slips or closures.
+[1] The road through Te Urewera is narrow and winding in places, requiring careful driving, and can be affected by weather events that cause slips or closures.
 Accommodation options are limited, with the nearest towns of Wairoa and Murupara providing additional services, and visitors should ensure they are self-sufficient given the remote nature of the area.

 Conservation And Sustainability